 Being a caregiver is hard work.
 There is no other way to say it.
-Many of the people I see on a daily basis have jobs, spouses, children, and now they have the worry of having to provide increasing amounts of time devoted to parents or grandparents whose health is failing, who are functionally able to do less, and who need more and more assistance.
+As a Geriatric Care Manager, many of the people I see on a daily basis have jobs, spouses, children, and now they have the worry of having to provide increasing amounts of time devoted to parents or grandparents whose health is failing, who are functionally able to do less, and who need more and more assistance.
 It’s no wonder so many caregivers are fatigued and depressed and overwhelmed.

 Sadly, little in our current health care delivery system is designed to make caring for older adults easy.
 Services are sporadic, care is fragmented, and it can feel like you need a Ph.D. in bureaucratese to understand an insurance explanation of benefits.

-For some, the assistance of a geriatric care manager (GCM) can be a lifesaver.
+For some, the assistance of a geriatric care manager can be a lifesaver.
 A professional Geriatric Care Manager is someone who helps families who are caring for older relatives.
-GCMs can be especially helpful if the caregiver lives in another city or state from the family member needing help.
+Geriatric care managers can be especially helpful if the caregiver lives in another city or state from the family member needing help.

-Many GCMs are trained and experienced in any of several fields related to care management, including nursing, gerontology, social work, or psychology, with a specialized focus on aging and eldercare.
+Many geriatric care managers are trained and experienced in any of several fields related to care management, including nursing, gerontology, social work, or psychology, with a specialized focus on aging and eldercare.

 Unfortunately, most services provided by Geriatric Care Managers have to be paid out of pocket and fees are in the $75.00 per hour range.
 Medicare and Medicaid do not cover care management services.
 Some long-term care insurance policies do provide some coverage, so be sure to explore that if your loved one has this type of policy.

-Some of the services a GCM can provide include:
+Some of the services a Geriatric Care Manager can provide include:

 - Conducting care-planning assessments to identify problems and to provide solutions.